Sunny1861/ui_auto_demo/README.md

 - Clone this project to locally
 - Download and install Node.js, config the node to path.
-- npm install in side your project directory
+- `npm install` in side your project directory
-- Install playwright browsers in side your project directory, `npx playwright install` ,[install playwright](https://playwright.dev/docs/intro#installing-playwright)
+- `npx playwright install` in side your project directory,[install playwright](https://playwright.dev/docs/intro#installing-playwright)
 - Visual Studio Code